VLOOKUP from Excel using Python and Streamlit

 This will tell Streamlit what libraries are necessary.
 The final part is to go to the Streamlits web page and sign in using a GitHub account.
 Create “New app” and choose “From existing repo”:

-Next click “Deploy” and after that, it's going to take some time to publish your project.
-Just know, if you won't use the web page for 5 days web app will be in “sleeping mode”.
+Next, click “Deploy” and after that, it's going to take some time to publish your project.
+Just know, that if you don't use the web page for 5 days web app will be in “sleeping mode”.
 It means that after 5 days of the non-using page, you will need to “wake” it, in reality, it means that the app will redeploy and will take some time to do that.

 Project on the GitHub can be found here.